nginxinc/ansible-role-nginx-controller-certificate/README.md

 `controller_fqdn` - The hostname or DNS of the NGINX Controller instance.

-`environment_name` - The Environment the certificate is being managed within.

 `controller_auth_token` - An authentication token for the NGINX Controller API (the nginx_controller_generate_token role outputs this).

+`environmentName` - The Environment the certificate is being managed within.

-`certificate_name` - The name of the certificate and keys in the provided environment.
+`certificate.metadata.name` - Name of the certificate

-### Optional Variables

-`certificate_displayname` - Optional friendly display name.

-`certificate_description` - Optional description.
+`certificate.desiredState.type` - Type of the certificate.
+Can be PEM | PKCS12 | RemoteFile.

 ### Template Variables

-#### PEM Certificates

-`certificate_type: PEM` - PEM based certificate, key, CA certs

-`certificate_privateKey` - Certificate private key formatted as a single string, substituting '/n' for line breaks

-`certificate_publicCert` - Certificate public cert formatted as a single string, substituting '/n' for line breaks

-`certificate_password` - Optional password for the certificate

-`ca_certificates` - One or more CA certificates if necessary

-#### PKCS12 Certificates

-`certificate_type: PKCS12` - PKCS12 formatted certificate

-`certificate_pkcs12_data` - Contents of the PKCS12 formatted file as a string

-`certificate_password` - Certificate password

-#### LOCAL_FILE Certificates

-`certificate_type: LOCAL_FILE` - Local files already present on the NGINX Plus instance

-`certificate_privateKey` - Path to the private key on the NGINX Plus instance file system

-`certificate_publicCert` - Path to the public cert on the NGINX Plus instance file system
+This role has multiple template related variables.
+The descriptions and defaults for all these variables can be found in **[vars/main.yml](./vars/main.yml)**

 Dependencies
 ------------